THajiyev/Zebra-Beautify/README.md

 <em>y</em> is the list of all y-coordinates.

 ```
-Note: The max_data_loss will also be equal to the latest potential starting_time in your data set.
+Note: The max_data_loss will also be equal to the latest potential starting_time(converted to deciseconds) in your data set.
 ```

 If this data gets put in a JSON file, it will look like this: